RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 I am getting more confortable with haskell and its getting easier for me to read haskell code.
 Netwire seems to be a nice library, but I feel like I have so far only scratched its surface.
 I wonder what cool things one could do if one would use the inner monad.
 Also I wonder how Arrowrized FRP compares with FRP without arrows.
 Unfortantly [reactive banana][reactiveBanana] does not yet work with haste.
 I had a quick peek at [elerea][elerea] but it also needs some PrimOps not supported by haste.

+Again: I encourage you to comment if you think something could be done better.
+For a lot of things I might not use a better alternative because I am simply not aware of it.
+After all I am still a haskell beginner.

 [last]: http://jshaskell.blogspot.de/2012/09/breakout.html
 [this]:
 [netwire]: http://hackage.haskell.org/package/netwire